redis/redis-doc/topics/benchmarks.md

 * For each redis-benchmark process, 2 threads were used to ensure that the benchmark client was not the bottleneck.
 * Strings, Hashes, Sets, and Sorted Sets data types were benchmarked.

-Bellow we present the obtained results, broken by data type.
+Below we present the obtained results, broken by data type.

 ![Strings performance over versions](./performance-strings.png)